uk-gov-mirror/UKHomeOffice.cerberus-service/README.md

 ```sh
 npm run lint -- <directory>
 ```

-### Running UI tests (cypress tests)
+## UI tests in native development
+Setup your environment as described in Native development

 There are two ways to run cypress tests, using the cypress test runner or running cypress tests using the command line.

-(You will need the cerberus-service application running before triggering the Cypress tests) By default tests run against local environment.
+By default tests run against local environment.

+NOTE: You will need, the cerberus-service application, to be running before triggering Cypress.

 #### Running Cypress Test Runner
 ```sh